-Imagine a huge vat of darkened bean sprouts lounging in a potent marinade chockful of garlic and soy and sugar.
-It’s unassuming amongst its elaborate neighbors, tsukemono and inari zushi, but still lures you in.
-And that’s how I ended up eating three large portions of marinated bean sprouts at a New Year’s Day party, even with all the other Japanese yummies surrounding me.
+imagine a huge vat of bean sprouts lounging in a potent marinade chockful of garlic and soy and sugar. it’s unassuming amongst its somewhat more elaborate neighbors, tsukemono and inari (cute alert for these ones), but still lures you in. and that’s how i ended up eating three large portions of marinated bean sprouts at a new year's day party, even with all the other japanese yummies (spam musubi! surrounding me.

 Mix the above ingredients to create the dressing.